-Negative rating action could result if there is a decline in the group's risk-adjusted capitalization.
+Negative rating action could result from a material deterioration in the group's underwriting results or risk-adjusted capitalization.
 Potential rating impact:Minor

-Negative rating action could result if there is an unfavorable change in AM Best's view of the strategic importance of Philadelphia Insurance Companies to the Tokio Marine organization.
+Negative rating action could be taken if, in AM Best's opinion, there is a significant change in the strategic importance of the group to the Tokio Marine organization.
 Potential rating impact:Minor